Introduction to JWST Pandeia python interface tutorial.

 /path/to/data/files/grp/hst/cdbs" in order to allow pysynphot and pandeia to properly detect the reference files.

-Note that pandeia does not require that pysynphot be installed in order to operate, although it will generate warnings if pysynphot is not installed, or if the PYSYN_CDBS environment variable does not exist (or does not point to a valid pysynphot reference directory).
-Pandeia uses pysynphot for the following:
+Note that pandeia does not require that pysynphot data be installed in order to operate, although it will generate warnings if the data is not available, or if the PYSYN_CDBS environment variable does not exist (or does not point to a valid pysynphot reference directory).
+Pandeia uses pysynphot data for the following:

 - Retrieving phoenix stellar spectra